 - AWS logging agent to push logs to cloudwatch

 - Java code with Prometheus agent to capture application metrics.

 - Develop Terraform Code to create Amazon RDS for the backend database.

-- Jenkins Pipeline for Code Deployment
+- Jenkins Pipeline as code for Code Deployment

 - Documenting KPIs for Infrastructure and application monitoring.